KJulle/youbot_manuals/Using_youbot.md

 To charge the battery connect both the battery and external power supply to the robot at the same time.

-**NB!
-Always disconnect the battery when not in use.**
+#### `NB!
+ALWAYS DISCONNECT BATTERY WHEN NOT IN USE!`

 ### 3.2 Turning on the robot

-//alapeatükid on ja off eraldi

 Press the "ON/OFF"-button on the top of the robot's base for a few seconds to turn on the power for the system.
 An orange light on the display will indicate that the system has been powered on successfully.
 Now you can turn on the motors and/or PC.
-To do this, press and hold the power button and when the screen shows *PC on*, release the button to turn on the PC.
-To turn on the motors, repeat the same step, only now release the button when the screen shows *Motor on*.
+To do this, press and hold the power button and when the screen shows `PC on`, release the button to turn on the PC.
+To turn on the motors, repeat the same step, only now release the button when the screen shows `Motor on`.

-After the motors have been turned on find the button...

 The arm has to be turned on separately.
-When the motors are on, there is a button on the base of the arm with a red light.
-To turn on the arm, press the button.
-The light is green when the arm is turned on.
+After the motors have been turned on find the red button on the base of the arm.
+Press it to turn on the arm.
+The button will turn green when the arm is on.

 **NB!
 When you turn off the power of the arm, it will NOT hold its position and will collapse, so make sure to support the arm when turning it off.**

-To turn off the system press and hold the "ON/OFF"-button and release when the screen shows *System off*.
-You should also power off the PC manually before turning off the system.
+### 3.3 Turning off the robot

+Before turning off the robot you should first shut down the onboard computer.
 If you are logged in with ssh, you can do this by entering:

 ```bash
 $ sudo shutdown -h now
 ```

+To turn off the system press and hold the "ON/OFF"-button and release when the screen shows `System off`.
+You should also power off the PC manually before turning off the system.

 ### 3.3 Establishing an ssh connection